 In parallel, I’m writing new music for an instrumental album tentatively titled Brinkmann Flag.
 It’s about a time- and space-jumping superhero with great hair, shoes and martial arts skills.
 When it’s time to release the album, the description will be much more serious and arty.
 Currently, I have eight tracks in the works.
 After sharing with close muso mates, I’m now focused on finessing the writing and arrangements.
 Here’s an early version of Spaghetti Northern:

-Being honest, I’ve been lazy in sharing my time and skills with others.
+Honestly, I’ve been lazy in sharing my time and skills with others.
 I will change this in 2017.
-The shock of the Brexit vote, and the non-shock of the subsequent government leadership vacuum filled by cruel Tory ideologues has given me a much-needed kick up the proverbial.
+The shock of the Brexit vote and the non-shock of the subsequent government leadership vacuum filled by cruel Tory ideologues have given me a much-needed kick up the proverbial.

 Birmingham City Council was “forced to remove about £590 million from [its] budget as a direct result of unprecedented cuts in the amount of grant the Government has awarded Birmingham City Council.
 This equates to a 34 per cent reduction in grant since 2010.”
 They have also had to “reduce the number of staff working for the council by about 40 per cent.”